 The issues and conflicts surrounding inclusion, terminology to know, what the law requires, court decisions, research, and recommendations.

 Wikipedia, as you probably know, usually tackles all aspects of a topic.
 This one’s no different.

 By official policy, the National Education Association supports “appropriate” inclusion of students with disabilities in regular classrooms.
 The policy, which was adopted by the NEA Representative Assembly in 1994, defines “appropriate” by spelling out specific characteristics such programs must have.
 Read the statement at:

 Special Education and Inclusive Strategies.

 The November/December 2008 edition of Principal, the National Association of Elementary School Principals.

 This Canadian-based network offers a summer institute on inclusion, workshops, training tools, a social networking page at ning (go to http://inclusionnetwork.ning.com/), trainers, and lots of materials and articles.
 Visit the network’s home page at:

 A Successful Formula for Middle School Inclusion.

-A 2008 article from the National Middle School Association.
+A 2008 article from the Association for Middle Level Education (formerly the National Middle School Association).